stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 * Create an empty list called `filtered_animals = []`
 * Loop through the list of `animals`
 * If the animal's name starts with the latter "c":
-   * Print the name in all capital letters
+   * Print the name in capital letters
    * Add the name to the `filtered_animals` list
 * Print the number of `filtered_animals`, preceded by the text `"Number of C-animals: "`.